takagiy/validated-extendable.js/README.md

   }
 }

-/* A constructor typed based on the zod schema is created */
+/* A constructor that is typed based on the zod schema is created */
 // const person = new Person({ age: 25 }); // => Compile error: Property 'name' is missing in type '{ age: number; }' but required in type '{ name: string; age: number; }'.

 /* Constructor will validate the input using the zod schema! */